sengarsameer/moooFarm-Wallet/README.md

 * Development server run: npm run dev
 * Testing server run: npm test

-## APIs Description
+## Description
 All the apis, business and controller logic in routers folder.
 In the middleware folder define authentication.
+Unit testing code in tests folder.